Josh-Kwong/NOSO-LABS-Interface/README.md

 **Usage and Features**

 The site is sorted by brand.
-The search bar allows you to look up any brand in the interface.
+The search bar allows you to look up any brand in the interface and it isn't case sensitive.
 Clicking on a brand displays all the series associated with it.
 You can then click on a series to view specific models.
-The search is case-insensitive, and a back button is available to return from the brand view.
+Once you click on brands and series there's a back button to return to prior pages.

 **Challenges & Solutions**